Pennaal (music series): Stage 5 - Vaardhakyam (വാർദ്ധക്യം) Old age

 Vaardhakyam (Old Age), the fifth stage of the Pennaal series, was released on March 15, 2023, by Kerala MLA and former Health Minister KK Shailaja at the Different Art Centre in Trivandrum.
-The song portrays an elderly woman, a cancer survivor, rediscovering her passion for dance while interacting with differently-abled children and their mothers.
+The song portrays an elderly woman, a cancer survivor, rediscovering her passion for dance while interacting with disabled children and their mothers.
 The transformation in her life is captured through soothing lyrics and music, emphasizing themes of nostalgia, resilience, and joy in old age.